Prepare your thesis and submission paperwork

 A thesis by publication may include relevant papers, such as conference presentations, which have been published, accepted, submitted or prepared for publication for which at least half of the research has been undertaken during your enrolment.
 The papers must form a coherent and integrated body of work, which focusses on a single thesis project or set of related questions or propositions.
 The papers are one part of the thesis, rather than a separate component or appendix.

+Each discipline will have a different number of publications that are acceptable as the substantive foundation for a thesis by publication.
 As a general rule, you will need to have enough papers to support the important findings from the research, presented in a logical and coherent way.
-Most theses by publication have between 2 and 8 papers in combinations of sole and co-authored papers.
+Most theses by publication have between 2 and 8 papers in combinations of sole and/or co-authored papers.
+These papers will normally form thesis chapters and the chronological publication order may be quite different from the way they are sequenced in the thesis.
+The length of the papers will reflect discipline requirements and journal guidelines.

 You must complete (and submit with your thesis for examination) an Authorship Contribution Statement to document the contribution of all authors to each of the proposed or published research papers.
-This requirement is in accordance with the Macquarie University Code for the Responsible Conduct of Research and the Authorship Standard.
-If there are multiple authors (5+) on the Authorship Statement, the contribution of each author must be noted but the form can be signed only by the student and supervisor (and corresponding author, if not supervisor).
+This requirement is in accordance with the Macquarie University Code for the Responsible Conduct of Research and the Research Authorship Policy.
+If there are multiple authors (5+) on the Authorship Statement, the contribution of each author must be noted but the form can be signed only by the candidate and supervisor (and corresponding author, if not supervisor).
 You may also choose to include the details of the contribution of all authors in the footnotes/endnotes or cover page for each experimental chapter.
+Examiners can then assess if the quality and extent of the candidate’s contribution warrants the award of the degree based on the prescribed criteria.

-For further information on thesis by publication, see Schedule 1 in the HDR Thesis Preparation, Submission and Examination Policy and the Examiner Guidelines [PDF 202KB].
+For further information on thesis by publication, see the GR Thesis Preparation, Submission and Examination Policy.

 If you are including a creative component, you must specify its size in relation to the critical component.
 Creative components must be submitted in a form which enables further examination/re-examination and allows for Library deposit.